61 Ninth Avenue

 Creating the engineered steel supports for the basins enabled the contractors to complete the job without requiring additional crew members and avoiding delays.
 For the owner – adhering to budgets and schedules maximizes the opportunity for showings and leasing to prospective tenants, a win-win for all.

 The onus on Neo-Metro to design, manufacture, engineer and ship the slabs and work with the plumbers and contractors took considerable time and care and was among the company’s most comprehensive problem-solving installations yet.

-That said, the Custom Basins look well suited in their new light-filled, modern milieu and provide a compelling and functioning focal point for each of the 16 restrooms.
-Neo-Metro’s goal is that these basins remain beautiful for years to come and befit the needs of one of New York’s most high-powered commercial properties and its tenants.
+That said, the custom basins look well suited in their new light-filled, modern milieu and provide a compelling and functioning focal point for each of the 16 restrooms.
+Neo-Metro’s goal is that these basins remain beautiful for years to come and fit the needs of one of New York’s most high-powered commercial properties and its tenants.